Port of Seattle Fire Employment

 They provide primary aircraft, structural, EMS, Haz-Mat, and rescue services within the geographical boundaries of Seattle-Tacoma International Airport, as well as a portion of the surrounding residential and commercial properties based on property boundaries and mutual aid agreements.

-Port of Seattle firefighters work a 47-hour workweek on a modified Detroit schedule.
 Training is rigorous and continuous and includes a minimum of two "live fire" training days annually to meet Federal Aviation Administration (FAA) and National Fire Protection Association (NFPA) requirements.
 The Port provides uniforms (including cleaning service), personal protective equipment and shoes.

 International Association of Firefighters-Local 1257 represents the firefighters.